Product Overview Questions

 - What is Zing®?

-- Zing is a JVM that is compatible and compliant with the Java SE specification.
+Zing is a JVM that is compatible and compliant with the Java SE specification.
 Zing is optimized for Linux and x86.
-Designed for enterprise applications and workloads that require large memory, high transaction rates, consistent response times and high sustained throughput, Zing is the only JVM that delivers response times independent of heap size.
+Designed for enterprise applications and workloads that require any combination of large memory, high transaction rates, consistent response times or high sustained throughput, Zing is the only JVM that delivers predictable response times independent of heap size.

 - How is Zing different from traditional JVMs for deploying Java applications?